-Updated July 6, 2019: Added time frame for The Quintessential Quintuplets Season 2 release date.
+Updated July 6, 2019: Added year for The Quintessential Quintuplets Season 2 release date.

 Updated May 5, 2019: The Quintessential Quintuplets Season 2 confirmed!
 Added video and related artwork.

 This article provides everything that is known about The Quintessential Quintuplets Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 The Quintessential Quintuplets manga’s ending and how that affects the anime

 The story for the anime is based on The Quintessential Quintuplets manga by Negi Haruba (it also goes by the names 5-Toubun no Hanayome and The Five Wedded Brides).

 The official English translation is being published digitally by Kodansha Comics.
 Thankfully, the English manga is not too far behind the Japanese release, with Volume 12 having released on April 21, 2020.
 Paperback book volumes are also being released in English.

 Fans of the anime have been praising the TV show for being charming and heartwarming.
-The 5Toubun anime may be a harem romcom, but there’s little to no ecchi shenanigans or degrading fan service and the girls move beyond the initial stereotypes and become fleshed-out characters that create a fun dynamic with the main character, Futaro Uesugi.
+The 5Toubun anime may be a harem romcom, but there’s little to no degrading fan service and the girls move beyond the initial stereotypes and become fleshed-out characters that create a fun dynamic with the main character, Futaro Uesugi.

 Audiences are tired of watching a lucky everyman stumble his way through unlikely scenarios.
 Instead, Futaro’s no-nonsense attitude wins the day, with that last zinger in Episode 12 being at least worth a chuckle.